rwalters/prime_patterns/README.md

 All specs pass, but the last strategy is a little different.
 It returns true in the middle of the loop, then finishes up with returning false, where the other strategies just return a conditional.

-One way to make that strategy more consistent, and possibly more elegant, is by using `detect` instead of `each`.
-[Detect](http://ruby-doc.org/core-2.2.1/Enumerable.html#method-i-detect) passes each entry into the block to be tested however you wish, then either returns the first element for which the conditional is true, or else returns `nil`.
+One way to make that strategy more consistent, and possibly [more elegant](http://www.amazon.com/Eloquent-Ruby-Addison-Wesley-Professional-Series/dp/0321584104), is by using `detect` instead of `each`.
+[The `detect` method](http://ruby-doc.org/core-2.2.1/Enumerable.html#method-i-detect) passes each entry into the block to be tested however you wish, then either returns the first element for which the conditional is true, or else returns `nil`.
 I also [prepend `!!` to the detect](http://goo.gl/2rPcJH) to force the return into a strict boolean.

 ```ruby
   class HasDivisor